PartySoonXd/FuturaDesign/README.md

 npm install
 ```
 9. Rename .env.example to .env.local
+10. Install [couchDB](https://couchdb.apache.org) on your PC.
+  - In process of installation you need to set username(default: couch) and password(default: root) **similar with values in app/.env.local**
+11. Go to http://localhost:5984/_utils.
+Auth and create non-partitioned database with name(default: futura_db) **similar with value in app/.env.local**
-10. Run app from root directory
+12. Run app from root directory
 ```bash
 npm run dev
 ```